citrix/terraform-provider-citrixadc/docs/resources/inat.md

 ## Import

-A <resource> can be imported using its name, e.g.
+An inat can be imported using its name, e.g.

 ```shell
 terraform import citrixadc_inat.inat_resource ip4ip